elixir-lang/elixir-lang.github.com/_posts/2014-04-21-elixir-v0-13-0-released.markdown

 title: Elixir v0.13.0 released, hex.pm and ElixirConf announced
 author: José Valim
 category: Releases
 excerpt: "Elixir v0.13.0 comes with substantial improvements to the language: maps, structs, comprehensiona and more.
-It also marks the announcement of the hex.pm package manager and the announcment of ElixirConf!"
+It also marks the announcement of the hex.pm package manager and the announcement of ElixirConf!"
 ---

 Hello folks!